Our History, Our Future

 - Promotes Christ-like behavior in all learners as a basis of school discipline by the emphasis of the virtues (temperance, prudence, justice, and fortitude), by adhering to the teachings of the Church through the Theology of the Body (We are gifts to each other.) and the Catechism of the Good Shepherd (We are innately in communion with God.) and through the example of the saints—all three schools (Kindergarten, grammar, and middle (logic) schools) have patron saints, Francis, Benedict and Ignatius respectively, and each class has its own patron saint.

 In 2013 our parish opened the new St. Paul’s Catholic Church, just a few miles from the old location.
-The new church was phase one of our capital projects, with an events center and school to follow.
+The new church and event center buildings were phase one of our capital projects.
+The school to follow in the next phase.

 St. Paul’s parish has started the Phase II of its capital campaign.
-St. Paul’s Catholic School is excited as this includes building a new elementary school and middle school at the new church location on Roosevelt in Nampa.
+St. Paul’s Catholic School is excited as this includes building a new daycare, preschool, elementary and middle school at the location on Roosevelt Avenue in Nampa.

-These school and events center renderings are subject to change as the project moves forward and we look to create the best educational facility for our students.
-We are currently in the silent phase of fund-raising.
-We appreciate your prayers for the breaking of ground so that we may continue our mission and increase enrollment and programs for the next generation.
+The project continues to move forward as we look to create the best educational campus for our students.
+We are currently in the silent phase of fundraising.
+We appreciate your prayers for the breaking of ground and are blessed by your donations.
+We look forward to sustaining our mission, and increasing enrollment and programs for future generations.

 St. Paul's Catholic School